 The second is the former United States Naval Home, which originated as an “asylum” in Philadelphia in 1834 and is now situated on a forty-acre parcel on the Gulf of Mexico in Gulfport, MS. This campus is referred to as the AFRH-Gulfport (AFRH-G).
 Facilities on the AFRH-G were either destroyed or heavily damaged in 2005 by Hurricane Katrina and rebuilt, with commissioning in 2010.

 A Master Plan was completed and approved in 2008 that was endorsed by the National Capital Planning Commission (NCPC) and amended in 2018.
 An Environmental Impact Statement (EIS) was completed in 2007; a supplemental EIS was prepared in 2017, and the final was approved in 2022.
 These documents guide and constrain development in two zones of the campus.
 The “AFRH Zone” is 192 acres and includes the Home’s facilities, as well as President Lincoln’s Cottage.
-The Development Zone (previously referred to as “Zone A”) is an 80-acre area on the southeast portion of the campus for private-sector mixed use development that adaptively reuses several historic buildings and features.
+The Development Zone (previously referred to as “Zone A”) is an 80-acre area on the southeast portion of the campus identified for private-sector mixed-use development that will include adaptive reuse of several historic buildings and features.